-18.21 Fox acknowledged that Malone made no attempt to hide the fact of his visit to Fletcher.
-The told the Commission, however, that Malone's visit caused a major disruption to the investigation of Fletcher on the basis that 'It forewarned Father Fletcher that police were looking at his matter, Fletcher became aware of who the complainant was, and it gave him [Fletcher] the opportunity to destroy potential evidence'.
-To elaborated:
+18.21 Fox acknowledged that Malone made no attempt to hide the fact of his visit to Fletcher.34 He told the Commission, however, that Malone's visit caused a major disruption to the investigation of Fletcher on the basis that 'It forewarned Father Fletcher that police were looking at his matter, Fletcher became aware of who the complainant was, and it gave him [Fletcher] the opportunity to destroy potential evidence'.35 Fox elaborated:

-... it allowed, in my view, Father Fletcher to be aware that he was now subject of a police investigation; number two, it told him who, amongst all of his victims, was the one that had made complaints; number three, it then allowed him to start ostracising that victim and that
+... it allowed, in my view, Father Fletcher to be aware that he was now subject of a police investigation; number two, it told him who, amongst all of his victims, was the one that had made complaints; number three, it then allowed him to start ostracising that victim and that victim's family way before the police even went there.
+Their treatment from that point of time and the rumour and innuendo that sprung from that parish placed that victim's family under a lot of pressure, to the degree where the victim was later on admitted to a psychiatric facility and nearly committed suicide.
+I still feel that it negatively impacted ...36

-&lt;sup>29 Four page conversation typescript between Fox and Malone, prepared by Fox, ex 49; NSW Police statement of Fox, dated 28 May 2003, ex 51.
+29 Four page conversation typescript between Fox and Malone, prepared by Fox, ex 49; NSW Police statement of Fox, dated 28 May 2003, ex 51.